 Welcome to join us !

-You are warmly invited to join our next EIRES Lunch lecture and listen to Prof. Han Gardeniers, who will be in person at the TU/e campus.
+You are warmly invited to join our next online EIRES Lunch lecture scheduled as follows:

 About the speaker

 Emilia (Teodora-Emilia) Motoasca (female) works at the Energy Technology unit of VITO NV in Belgium.
 She graduated in Electrical Engineering and in Economics at Transilvania University of Brasov in 1996 and 1997, respectively.
 She obtained her PhD-degree in the Netherlands from Delft University of Technology (TUD) in 2003 with a thesis on ‘Electrodynamics in Deformable Media for Electromagnetic Forming’.
 Between 2003 and 2013 she worked as postdoc and later on as assistant professor at Eindhoven University of Technology (TU/e) and between 2013 and 2020 at KU Leuven, Faculty of Engineering Technology.
 Recently she joined VITO (Flemish Research Institute for Technology Research) as domain lead for Thermal Energy Systems (THES) at the location of EnergyVille in Genk, Belgium.